fusionlanguage/fut/doc/reference.md

 ## Conditional compilation

-Conditional compilation in Ć is modeled after C#.
+Conditional compilation in Fusion is modeled after C#.
-Conditional compilation symbols can only be given on the `cito` command line.
+Conditional compilation symbols can only be given on the `fut` command line.
 Conditional compilation symbols have no assigned value;
 they are either present or not.